jess-dam/twitter-streamer/README.md

 After connecting to the developer app, create an app from the `Overview` page to be able to generate the keys and tokens you'll be using to login via your Python code.

-Enter your keys and tokens into the `twitter.conf` file to start using the project

-__Note: Keep your keys safe and do not share them with other people__
+__Note: Please keep your keys safe and do not share them with other people__

 ![Twitter Dev Dashboard](./media/twit_dev_board.png)